meinjens/happytechlead.github.io/software-qualitaet/zuverlaessigkeit/fehlertoleranz.md

 ---
 layout: page
 title: Fehlertoleranz
-permalink: /softwarequality/zuverlaessigkeit/fehlertoleranz
+permalink: /software-qualitaet/zuverlaessigkeit/fehlertoleranz
 ---

-## Fehlertoleranz

-Fault tolerance.
 Degree to which a system, product or component operates as intended despite the presence of hardware or software faults

 ## Taktiken